PinTogether | A Pinterest UX Case Study

 What Do Pinterest Users Actually Want?

-Going into this, I believed that while looking for inspiration, users wanted the opinions of other users to gauge if the content aligns with current trends or resonates with a broader audience.
-Therefore, I originally focused on improving interactions between friends on the app.
+When I started this project, I thought that while looking for inspiration, users wanted to see what others thought to know if content was trending or resonated with a wider audience.
+So at first, I focused on improving how friends interact on the app.

 I interviewed 6 individuals and gathered these findings: